The Essence of Lombardian Cuisine

 Sciatt Valtellinesi

 Sciatt Valtellinesi features the flavors of Valtellina Valley.
-Their unique name is derived from the local dialect for toads, a reference to their unique shape.
+Their unique name is derived from the local dialect for toads, referencing their unique shape.
 These fried fritters are made from a batter of buckwheat, beer, grappa, and cubes of the local Valtellina Casera cheese.
 Once fried, sciatt is served on a bed of dressed chicory for an antipasto or primo piatto.

 Mousse di Bresaola

 For aperitivo in Valtellina, you may also encounter mousse di Bresaola, a creamy spread featuring the area’s famous cured meat specialty.
-To make mousse is made with chopped bresaola is blended with butter, mixed with a creamy cheese like ricotta or mascarpone, and cream, olive oil, salt, pepper, lemon zest, and brandy.
+Mousse is made with chopped bresaola blended with butter, creamy cheese like ricotta or mascarpone, cream, olive oil, salt, pepper, lemon zest, and brandy.
 Mousse di Bresaola is enjoyed spread over toasted bread.

 Risotto alla Milanese